 You can catch a movie at the fully restored Wellington Ritz Theatre or take in a game of bowling, racquetball, or basketball at the Wellington Activity Center (WAC), a facility that would rival most YMCA's in larger cities.
 The new Fairgrounds has an indoor arena, an outdoor arena and RV hookups that attracts various equine events.
 A brand new Wellington Aquatic Venue, (WAV), located just east of the WAC opened in June 2015, and is a must see attraction with several features including a 32 foot tall open flume water slide.
 North of town is Pioneer's Park a great place to enjoy the scenery of The Salt Fork of the Red River, where the infamous Bonnie and Clyde plunged their car into the river and then disarmed the Sheriff and Police Chief, among other things.
 For hunters, Collingsworth County can compete with any county in the great State of Texas, for the deer, turkey, hogs, quail and dove are abundant.
 For Golfers, Wellington Country Club is the best kept 9 hole secret in the area.

 Wellington has Collingsworth General Hospital, with a brand new inpatient and emergency department addition, as well as a brand new 6,891 square foot Collingsworth Family Medicine Clinic with state-of-the-art equipment.
+Just completed is a new Physical Therapy wing.
 Also on the grounds is Park View Manor, an excellent assisted living facility, and Collingsworth Pharmacy.